rob10campbell/PRoPS-colloids_setup/07-Gelation-and-Shearing.md

 Gelation (see [About Gelation Simulations](/07-Gelation-and-Shearing.md#about-gelation-simulations) for details)

-[1]- [Run the gelation simulation](/07-Gelation-and-Shearing.md#running-a-gelation-simulation) (with a Python script using HOOMD-blue)
+[1]- [Run the gelation simulation](/07-Gelation-and-Shearing.md#1-running-a-gelation-simulation) (with a Python script using HOOMD-blue)

-[2]- Check that the simulation reached a quasi-steady state without errors
+[2]- [Check that the simulation](/07-Gelation-and-Shearing.md#2-checking-gelation) reached a quasi-steady state without errors

-[3]- \(*IF gelation was run in segments*) Combine the data from all the gelation simulation restarts and update the particle interaction lifetimes across all gelation simulation restarts
+[3]- \(*IF gelation was run in segments*) [Update the particle interaction lifetimes](/07-Gelation-and-Shearing.md#3-updating-lifetimes) across all gelation simulation restarts and combine any additional simulation data for analysis

 Shearing (see [About Shearing Simulations](/07-Gelation-and-Shearing.md#about-shearing-simulations) for details)

-[4]- Shear the gel from quasi-steady state (with a Python script using HOOMD-blue)
+[4]- [Shear the gel](/07-Gelation-and-Shearing.md#4-running-a-shearing-simulation) from quasi-steady state (with a Python script using HOOMD-blue)

-[5]- Check that the sheared gel has reached a new quasi-steady state
+[5]- [Check that the sheared gel](/07-Gelation-and-Shearing.md#5-checking-shearing) has reached a new quasi-steady state

-[6]- \(*IF gelation was run in segments*) Use the updated lifetimes from step [3] to update the particle interaction lifetimes in the shearing simulation
+[6]- \(*IF gelation was run in segments*) Use the updated lifetimes from step [3] to [update the particle interaction lifetimes](/07-Gelation-and-Shearing.md#5-6-updating-shear-lifetimes) in the shearing simulation

-[7]- \(*IF shearing was run in segments*) Use the updated lifetimes from step [6] to update the particle interaction lifetimes in the remaining shearing simulation restarts
+[7]- \(*IF shearing was run in segments*) Use the updated lifetimes from step [6] to [update the particle interaction lifetimes](/07-Gelation-and-Shearing.md#5-6-updating-shear-lifetimes) in the remaining shearing simulation restarts
 <br>

-## [1] About Gelation Simulations
+## About Gelation Simulations

 Our gelation simulations are meso-scale simlations of attractive colloidal particles in a given volume fraction (phi), with a typical colloid particles radius of ~1micron.
 We do not do molecular dynamics.
 We also do not do continuum simulations, our solvent is also simulated as particles (typically representing small groups of molecules).
 Less that 0.5% of the simulation cost goes to simulating colloidal particles; by far the largest factor in simulation cost is the **number of solvent particles**.
 Simulations with high volume fractions of colloidal particles will therefore have LOWER simulation costs (and typically gel faster).